Chinese Wok (Round Bottom Carbon Steel Woks)

 Round Bottom Carbon Steel Woks for commercial professional style cooking.
 The round bottom wok allows food to be stirred and cooked witout trapping in the edges like pans.
 This Traditional chinese wok is made from carbon steel.
 Remember to clean initially and season as below.
 Carbon steel is preferred for its ability to heat up rapidly to the correct high temperatures and once well seasoned will have a natural non stick patina surface that lasts.

 This wok is protected by a factory applied antirust oil which must be removed before starting.
-Wash and scrub both the interior and exterior of your wok thoroughly with a cream cleanser to remove the special antirust coating.
+Wash and scrub both the interior and exterior of your wok thoroughly with a cream cleaner to remove the special antirust coating.
 Rinse and dry thoroughly over your gas ring or electric hot plate.
 Put in two tablespoons of cooking oil [any will do except olive oil, groundnut is preferred].
 When the oil is warm rub the interior with a paper towel until the whole surface is lightly coated with oil.
 Heat the wok slowly for about 15 mins wiping occasionally with more oil.
 You will see it start to darken in colour.
 This means your wok is becoming seasoned and with use it will get darker and even black.

 Never scrub your wok after it has become seasoned especially with any harsh cleaners or scouring pads.
 Just wash it gently under the tap with plain hot water and gently wipe off food debris with a sponge or traditionally a Bamboo brush cleaner.